About Lisa Suennen

 I have to say that if my head didn’t already feel like it was going to explode, it would have after hearing that.
 She captured, in a nutshell, all that is wrong with the incentives in our medical system.
 My doctor, a lovely person, should make more money for keeping me healthy, not for setting a record for prescription-writing.
 I’d certainly pay more for that.

-As I paid my bill and checked out of the office armed with my prescription, a
+As I paid my bill and checked out… (read the rest)

 There has been a lot of talk in healthcare circles about the concept of “gamification,” a super-annoying made-up word that means turning health tasks into games so they are more engaging and people are more willing to do them.
 People and companies are coming up with all sorts of games for kids with asthma and diabetes to learn good medical compliance and for adults who need the extra incentive to do their exercise and comply with their chronic care regimens, among others.
 Michelle Obama even sponsored a big contest to foster the creation of games to sponsor healthy eating and virtually every large health insurance company is now offering various forms of incentive game and points programs for taking better care of oneself.
 You can get frequent flyer points for taking United Airlines and “personal rewards” points, that you can turn into cash, for being insured by United Healthcare.

 We Americans just love our games and nothing sells like a healthy competition.
-Just witness the insanity of prime time television and you will see people attempting feats that they never would have done (losing hundreds of pounds, surviving extreme
+Just witness the insanity of prime time television and you will see people attempting feats… (read the rest)

 I saw an article when I woke up today and it compelled me to dash off this quick post.
 Entitled “Wal-Mart Cuts Some Health Care Benefits,” the article details Wal-Mart’s decision to eliminate coverage for new part-time workers who work less than 24 hours/week and to increase costs, including deductibles and premiums, for virtually all other workers.
 This is a pretty common story right now—you can read it any day of the week in any local paper where large and small business are the primary advertisers in that publication as the economy is driving employers to the brink.
 With unemployment at a record high and consumer spending driving downward, employers don’t need to offer high benefits to attract workers and can’t afford to spend such a large proportion of their income on them anyway.
 Yeah, yeah, we’ve heard it all before.
 Cue violins and angry union workers.
 People spend their time blaming the PPACA health reform law for wrecking the healthcare benefit system but that ire is misdirected: it’s the economy, stupid, as they say in politics.

-Anyway, it wasn’t the overall punch line of the story that
+Anyway, it wasn’t the overall punch line of the story that… (read the rest)

 I spent the early part of this week attending the Cleveland Clinic Medical Innovation Summit and, despite the fact that the Cleveland Clinic stubbornly insists on holding it’s conference in Cleveland (aka The Mistake on the Lake), it was well worth attending.